Health Insurance Fee

 As a Harvard Summer School student, you are required to have health insurance that covers major illnesses and accidents within the United States, or in your destination country or countries if you are participating in a Summer School study abroad program.

-If you do not have such coverage with a US or other carrier, purchase it through the Summer School.
+If you do not have such coverage with a US or other carrier, you are required to purchase it through the Summer School.
 Coverage is provided by HTH Worldwide.
-Download a brochure of the Harvard Summer School coverage.
+Please be aware that the HTH insurance does not cover preexisting conditions.
+See the brochure for details on what is covered by the plan.

 Cost, enrollment, and waiver